-Sometimes, bad breath is related to underlying health concerns.
-Diabetes, bronchitis, liver conditions, or respiratory infections can carry a bad odor.
-A host of prescription drugs are known to reduce saliva production and cause a dry mouth condition.
-If you haven’t had a physical and blood tests in the recent past, it’s always a good idea to have your doctor check for these possibilities.
-If you’re taking an anti-depressant or high blood pressure medication and your mouth is dry, don't be surprised.
-These drugs are known to dry people out.
-But don’t stop taking your medication!
-Always talk to your physician about side effects, and be sure to let us know what you're taking.
+Sometimes, bad breath is related to an underlying health illness or health disease.
+This can include Diabetes, bronchitis, chronic sinus infections, liver conditions, or respiratory infections that can carry a bad odor.
+Another is the variety of prescription drugs that are known to reduce spit or reduce saliva production in the mouth.
+These drugs or medications may cause dry mouth conditions.
+If you haven’t had physical and blood tests in the recent past, it’s always a good idea to have your doctor check for these possibilities.

 While bad breath can show up due to systemic health problems and certain medicines, chances are it's really about those pesky bacteria.
 Our mouths provide an ideal home for bacteria and their waste products, including gases and toxic compounds.
 Some bacteria release a sulfur gas that just smells nasty and taints your breath.
 Even though so many bacteria make the mouth their home, it doesn’t mean bad breath is inevitable.

-You might be a champion with your daily routine.
+You might be a champion in your daily routine.
 You never fail to brush and floss like a hero.
-More so, you never miss the hour with your favorite hygienist twice each year.
+More so, you never miss an hour with your favorite hygienist twice each year.
 But you can’t figure out, “Why do I have bad breath?”

 It’s easy to overlook the quiet, yet prominent, member of the oral cavity: The tongue.
 If you really look at the surface of your tongue under a microscope, you see a thickly textured surface that provides us with taste and feel.
 It’s a little like a shag carpet.
 Have you ever seen what comes out of a carpet after shampooing, even when it looks decent on top to the naked eye?
 That’s not much different than your tongue.

-A conglomeration of food by-products, bacteria, and dead tissue cells get matted down into this surface.
+A conglomeration of food by-products, bacteria, and dead tissue cells gets matted down into this surface.
 A toxic mix of debris ends up stuck, and that can be a major reason for bad breath, even in the most conscientious people.
-If this is true, then learning to clean the tongue might make a big difference for your bad breath problem.
+If this is true, then learning to clean the tongue might make a big difference in your bad breath problem.

 Using your favorite toothbrush, brush your tongue as far back as you can without causing yourself to gag.
 Scrub both sides and the top with a little enthusiasm.
 Include your favorite toothpaste to produce a foamy, fresh slurry to freshen everything up.